sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 ### Prepare your app config

-First let's add a new `apiUrl` property to our environment config in `src/environments/environment.ts`, so we can tell where to consume our API for development (we will take care of the production URL once our server will be deployed):
+First, let's add a new `apiUrl` property to our environment config in `src/environments/environment.ts`, so we can tell where to consume our API for development (we will take care of the production URL once our server is deployed):

 ```ts
 export const environment = {